jacob-long/personal-site/content/post/zotero-apa-no-issues-numbers.md

 Zotero is a major part of my workflow from gathering research to the final, written output.
 One major annoyance, though, is its interpretation of APA reference style.
-It's all correct, of course, with one exception: It adds the issue number to every journal citation.
+It's all correct, of course, with one exception: It adds the issue number to every journal citation.<!--more-->

 APA style holds that you should not include the issue numbers.
 The sole exception to this rule, which is admittedly asinine, are journals which